Modern work

 On the other hand, the archive option will “hide” the resource from collaborators, clearing their everyday working environment.
 The archive acts as a safety net when owners don’t want to get rid of their resources for good.
 Moreover, it is useful if your company has extended data retention policies.

-Managing inactive teams and groups in Office 365
+Managing inactive Microsoft teams and groups in Microsoft 365

-You can delete your obsolete groups from the Office 365 admin center, Outlook, or PowerShell.
+You can delete your obsolete groups from the Microsoft 365 admin center, Outlook, or PowerShell.

 In the admin center, you can find all the groups in your tenant under the Groups.
 You will have to select and delete each obsolete group one by one to clean up your clutter.